 What is a TIG and what do they do?
-AEA has 32 Topical Interest Groups, or TIGs.
+AEA has 36 Topical Interest Groups, or TIGs.
 One of the major activities of each TIG is to review conference proposals and sponsor conference sessions.
 For Evaluation 2005, the TIGs coordinate the review and Canadian representatives participate on the review teams.
 Under each session in the program you will see the sponsoring group.
 Checking the TIG sponsor will give you an idea as to the topical bent of the overall session.
 Each TIG also holds a business meeting during the conference, and attending one is a great way to connect with others who share your interests and to learn of the TIG’s plans for the coming year.
-Many TIG members can be identified by ribbons attached to their nametags stating TIG affiliations.
+Many TIG members can be identified by ribbons attached to their nametags at the conference stating TIG affiliations.
 Pick up ribbons showing your topical interests when you check in at the registration desk and look for others throughout the conference who share your interests.
 You do not need to be a member of a TIG to attend its business meeting or to wear a topical networking ribbon.

 Asked Questions: On site at the Conference

 What should I do when I arrive at the conference?
 Begin by checking in at the Evaluation 2005 conference registration desk on the concourse level of the Sheraton Center.